 Using automatically generated columns gives a quick way of browsing tabular data.
-In real applications, however, automatically generated columns are often not enough because developers have no way configuring their properties.
+In real applications, however, automatically generated columns are often not sufficient because developers have no way customizing their appearance.
 Manually specified columns are thus more desirable.

 To manually specify columns, set AutoGenerateColumns to false, and specify the columns in a template like the following,